Guitar Basics: How To Get Started Playing Guitar

 Acoustic guitars fitted with pickups* are known as electro-acoustic guitars.
 They can amplified just like electric guitars, and are usually used with specially-designed acoustic guitar amplifiers.

-An electro-acoustic guitar is not an alternative to an electric guitar if you want to play rock or metal; its neck is wider and has fewer frets, and its sound is completely different.
+An electro-acoustic guitar is not an alternative to an electric guitar; its neck is wider and has fewer frets, and its sound is completely different.
 Electro-acoustic guitars are also prone to feedback if turned up loud.

 If you see a solo singer / songwriter strumming chords while singing, he or she will probably be using an acoustic guitar.

-Electric guitars rely on amplifiers to produce a usable sound – they emit only a very quiet, metallic sound when played acoustically.
+Electric guitars rely on an amplifier to produce a usable sound – they emit only a very quiet, metallic sound when played acoustically.

 Guitar Basics - Classical Guitar

-Classical guitars can be used in rock and pop music, often to add a Spanish sound to the music.
+Classical guitars are used to play music by composers such as Bach, Sor and Albeniz.
+They are occasionally used in rock and pop, usually to add a Spanish sound to the music.

 The technique required to play the classical guitar is more formal that required to play electric and acoustic guitars.
 There is more emphasis on reading music and less emphasis on improvisation.

-You can find out more about playing classical guitar here: Learning Classical Guitar
+You can find out more about playing classical guitar on this page: Learning Classical Guitar

 Bass Guitar

-You can find out more about the bass guitar and the differences between it and a standard guitar here: Is a Bass a Guitar?
+Find out more about the bass guitar on this page: Is a Bass a Guitar?

 Guitar Basics – I’m Left-Handed; Should I Buy A Left-Handed Guitar?

-You might think that the choice is easy; buy a standard guitar if you’re right-handed and a left-handed guitar if you’re left handed.
+You might think that the choice is clear-cut; buy a standard guitar if you're right-handed and a left-handed guitar if you're left handed.

 Guitar Basics – Tuning

-There are numerous ways of tuning a guitar.
-You can tune it by ear using a reference pitch, such as a piano or tuning fork, or you can tune it using an electronic guitar tuner.
-If you are beginning the guitar then buying an inexpensive electronic guitar tuner is strongly recommended.
+You can either tune a guitar by ear using a reference pitch (e.g. from a piano or tuning fork), or you can tune using an electronic guitar tuner.

 Playing Notes And Chords